 <img src="images/help.png" alt="" data-embeded="auto" style="vertical-align: top; width: 112px;" width="112">

-If you are using external URLs to insert your images, please refer to How to use external images in your message for more information.
+If you are using external URLs to insert your images, please refer to How to use external images in your design for more information.

 If you are looking for an email design solution that includes image hosting, check out BEE Pro.
-Image hosting is included in the base price of all plans.
+Image hosting is included in all plans.